AayushSameerShah/Stats-and-Prob/README.md

 [How It Should Not Look](https://i.imgur.com/i8WbgaJ.png)

 It messed all up! <br>
 **SOLUTION**: I would encourage you to add [Markdown Viewer Extention](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) in your chrome.
 Clone this repository and render it there.
 This is an amazing renderer and gives a lot of themes to choose from.
-It will give me the right experience of reading my files.
+It will give you the right experience of reading my files.

 ## ▶️ How to Start?
 You should start it as a journey that builds upon the old knowledge, so start from the first file `My Stats.md`.
 Of course, it contains the welcoming words for me, and some personal notes which I like to give to myself, and then follow the increasing order of the folders.
 Then end your stats journey with the `STAꓕƧ.md` file.